def-gthill/lexurgy/doc/source/sc-tutorial.rst

 Currently you can do this with literal text (``!r`` matches anything but the sound [r]), classes (``!@vowel`` matches anything not in the ``vowel`` class), and capture references (``!$1`` matches anything except what was captured in the ``$1`` variable).

+You can negate *any* element that immediately follows an ``&``.
+For example, ``([] [])&!(@consonant @vowel)`` matches any sequence of two sounds *other than* a consonant followed by a vowel.
+You can't just say ``!(@consonant @vowel)`` with no context: almost any sequence of sounds is "not a consonant followed by a vowel", and it often isn't clear which such sequence should be matched.
+Having a positive match first tells Lexurgy what it should look for first, before filtering out the cases you don't want.

 Nested Environments
 ~~~~~~~~~~~~~~~~~~~~